Multisensory Structured Language Courses

 Upon completion of all requirements at the teaching or therapy level, participants will be prepared to sit for the Alliance National Certification Examination and gain national certification through the Academic Language Therapy Association (ALTA).
 Texas residents will be eligible for licensure at each level.

-The Shelton MSL Training Courses in SEE, SALA and SARA are accredited by the International Multisensory Structured Language Education Council (IMSLEC) at the Teaching, Instructor of Teaching, Therapy, and Instructor of Therapy Levels.
+All Shelton MSL Training Courses (SEE, SALA and SARA) endorsed by the International Dyslexia Association (IDA) and are accredited by the International Multisensory Structured Language Education Council (IMSLEC) at the Teaching, Instructor of Teaching, Therapy, and Instructor of Therapy Levels.

 Most of the courses offered qualify for graduate level credit through Dallas Baptist University.
 An additional tuition fee to DBU is required.
 Get more information Degree Programs through DBU.